 WormBase Converter via the CIML server, which should always be

-up-to-date, or at least up-dated shortly after each WS release.
-To
+up-to-date, or at least up-dated shortly after each WS release is the simplest option for most users; see the next section.

 The CLIENT version should be installed on a your computer that will then connect to the CIML server, and so should always be up-to-date.